DIVD-NL/web-csirt/www.divd.nl/partners.md

 <header>
 	<h2>Partners</h2>
 </header>
 DIVD is a non-profit organisation run by volunteers and a network of likeminded organisations who we share knowledge with or support us financially.
+In order of apperence:
 <hr>
 ### SIDN Fund
-[SIDN Fund](https://www.sidnfonds.nl/excerpt) stands for ‘a strong internet for all’.
-It provides financial support to ideas and projects that aim to make the internet stronger or that use the internet in innovative ways.
-We are very thankful SIDN Fund is currently supporting the kick start of DIVD. <br>
+[SIDN Fund](https://www.sidnfonds.nl/excerpt) provided financial support in 2020 to kick start DIVD. <br>
+### ProSec
+We have our office at Pro-Sec, which also help us out with administrative tasks and acquiring funding for our DIVD Academy.<br>
+### DTACT
+Remco Verhoef, Chief Hacking Officer at [DTACT] (https://dtact.com/) let's us use their Raven Data Processing Platform to process our scan data.
+We don't pay in licencefees, but in feedback.<br>
+### A2B Internet
+Erik Bais, owner of [A2B-Internet] (https://www.a2b-internet.com) was so kind to help us out getting our own Autonomous System.
+Since then, we have our own IP addresses to scan from.<br>
-### ECP
+### ESET
-The Dutch platform for the information society.<br>
+Dave Maasland, CEO of [ESET] (https://www.eset.com/nl/) sponsored DIVD by paying most of the costs of our AS. <br>
-### Sponsoring
+### You?
-[Contact](https://divd.nl/divd-nl/contact/) us if you want to sponsor DIVD and we will provide you a sponsoring package. <br>
+[Contact](https://divd.nl/divd-nl/contact/) us if you want to help out a volunteer or want to sponsor DIVD. <br>